Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Discussion

 A common critique of metacognitive interventions is that they impede development speed.
-However, our data suggests this is a false dichotomy.
+However, our results suggest this is a false dichotomy.
+This critique also rests on a productivity assumption that may itself be flawed: Shen and Tamkin~\cite{shen2026skill} find in a professional programming context that AI-assisted developers showed no statistically significant improvement in task completion time, yet suffered a 17\% reduction in subsequent skill assessment scores ($d = 0.74$).
+The implication is that unrestricted AI may not even deliver the speed gain it is presumed to trade off against learning.
 While the Explanation Gate introduced a time penalty of approximately 14 minutes in Group C, this cost was largely subsidized by the generation speed of the LLM.

-We frame this trade-off as a shift from \textbf{Fragile Velocity} to \textbf{Sustainable Velocity}.
-The \textit{VibeCheck} intervention ensures that the velocity gained through AI is maintainable by the human developer.
-By enforcing the ``Teach-Back'' protocol, the tool ensures that the intrinsic load of the task is offloaded rather than outsourced.
+Crucially, the speed gained through AI assistance in Group C was matched by the comprehension required to maintain it.
+The \textit{VibeCheck} intervention distinguishes between velocity that is fragile (fast but unmaintainable) and velocity that is sustainable (fast and cognitively owned).
+By enforcing the teach-back protocol, the tool ensures that the intrinsic load of the task is offloaded rather than outsourced.